NwCoder21/Linux-Sandbox/basic_Linux_Commands.md

 *__Note__*: If you are not certain about removing files that match a pattern you supply, it is always good to run rm interactively `rm –i` to prompt before every removal.

----
+## *`sort`*

-* *`sort`* - takes a filename or standard input and orders each line alphabetically, printing it to standard output.
+Takes a filename or standard input and orders each line alphabetically, printing it to standard output.
 In the example below, the names of the football players will be outputted in alphabetical order

 ```yaml
 $ sort player_names.txt
 ```

----
+## *`touch`*

-* *`touch`* - creates a new file inside the working directory.
+Creates a new file inside the working directory.
 It takes in a file name as an argument, and then creates a new empty file in the current working directory

 ```yaml